 - on the device and have the tenant sign while physically present with the inspector and the report is still on the device,

 - as a Standard report which only displays one inspection but with all of the report settings you've selected.

 - as a Move In style report which displays one inspection on the left-hand side of the report, and leaves room for the following Move Out inspection to be included later in the Move Out report.

-All of these are acceptable and it's a matter of finding the right way of preparing reports which suits your office's workflow and which match the features in Happy Inspector.
+All of these are acceptable and it's a matter of finding the right way of preparing reports which suits your office's workflow and which match the features in the Inspections app.

 Step 4: Performing an outgoing inspection

 When it comes time to perform a final outgoing inspection for your property, if you want the outgoing report to line up with the ingoing report, you have to make sure you're using the same template as the ingoing inspection, but you also have to make sure the layout of the inspection, all the rooms and items of the rooms are the exact same as the ingoing, otherwise there may be errors with the report not lining up.

 On our iOS Inspections app the best way to make sure your inspection layout is all the same as the ingoing, use the Copy Previous Inspection feature which is discussed in this Help Article: Copying a Previous Inspection

 Please remember when copying inspections there are Copy Options which let you choose whether to bring in the ingoing photos, ratings and notes.

 Step 5: Preparing the outgoing report